PDF Print E-mail

 • Once the reservation is received and confirmed you have 2 weeks to send the 50% down payment to hold the dates.
 From there you need to have the remaining portion sent within 20 days of the actual fishing trip.
 We will send you the dates and deadlines.

-• If your group cancels a trip in the prime months of sailfish season (Oct to May), and we are not able to replace your dates with another group, you are subject to losing a 50% down payment of the fishing portion of your package, not the lodging portion.
-If we can substitute your group we will then only apply a $100 cancelation fee.
-The Lodging and transportation portion of your package can be canceled with 20 days of the trip.
-Less than 20 days is subject to a 15% surcharge cancelation fee.
+• If your group cancels a trip in the prime months of sailfish season (Oct to May), and we are not able to replace your dates with another group, you are subject to losing a 50% down payment of your package.
+If we can substitute your group we will then only apply a $500 cancelation fee.
+Additionally fees to reverse payment will be absorded by the client.
+Lots of logitics, planning, boat schedules are at stake and we apprecaite your understanding.

 • No shows result in a total loss of your payment without any refund.